A worried woman is positioned between two dairy labels that are looking at her, also concerned - a milkman and a cow. Milk splashes in the background.

 Where did I go from there?

 After having 4 experiences with these symptoms, I decided that I needed to make an appointment to see my doctor.
-But since it is Covid-19 season and I am an at-risk individual, I set up a video call.
+But since it was Covid-19 season and I am an at-risk individual, I set up a video call.
 I told my doctor exactly what I told you, and I was given a referral to an allergy specialist to be tested for a dairy allergy.

 I was able to get my results back within the timespan of my appointment with the specialist.
 He determined that I have a dairy allergy, but more specifically, a dairy protein allergy.
 This diagnosis explains why I have two different sets of symptoms depending on if the dairy is cooked or not.
 According to the textbook, APUS: An Introduction to Nutrition, “During cooking the applied heat causes proteins to vibrate.
 This destroys the weak bonds holding proteins in their complex shape (though this does not happen to the stronger peptide bonds).
 The unraveled protein strands then stick together, forming an aggregate (or network)”.1